Clockwork-SignalHub/Synapse-local/README.md

 # Matrix Synapse backend server setup
 This repository contains the Matrix Synapse backend server.
 Follow the instructions to set up the server.
 If you encounter any issues or came up with fixes for a specific OS, let me know.
+For backend code/files repository please view the [synapse](https://github.com/Clockwork-SignalHub/synapse) repository.

 ## Prerequisites:
 - Git